 Facilities at the National Renewable Energy Laboratory's National Wind Technology Center (NWTC) support the testing of wind turbines and components with dynamometers that range in size from 400 watts to 5 MW, a grid simulator, blade testing facilities, and full-scale turbine testing pads.
 NWTC's engineers provide wind industry manufacturers, developers, and operators with testing to verify the performance and reliability of blades, turbines, and other components.

 NWTC staff conducts tests both on components in laboratory environments and on turbines in the field to produce data that can be used to certify and validate turbine designs.
 Since 1993, this testing facility has helped both private industry and public researchers and academics drive new wind technology development, from more efficient blades up to 160 feet (50 meters) in length to stronger, more durable drivetrains.
-The National Wind Technology Center was funded in part by a $9.95 million Wind Program grant under the American Recovery and Reinvestment Act.

 Small Wind Turbine Testing and Certification